 SPD Behavioral Management

 Managing Sensory Processing Disorder (SPD) involves creating strategies that help individuals cope with sensory challenges.
-Here are some behavioral management tips that might help:
+Here are some SPD behavioral management tips that might help:

 Create a Sensory-Friendly Environment